 8. Use a good copywriter

-A copywriter extract the message from your head/company/product manager and make it resonate with your audience.
+A copywriter extracts the message from your head/company/product manager and makes it resonate with your audience.
 I work with some great writers and am happy to make a recommendation.

 9. Write naturally

 Try to write as you would talk to someone.
 Read it out loud and if it sounds stuffy and odd, simplify it until you’re comfortable saying it.